UCSF-DSCOLAB/hackathon_primer/README.markdown

 Your local R or R-studio should have all packages installed needed for single-cell analysis.

+# Installing other packages when using the Docker Containers
+If you are going to install other packages, DO NOT stop your containers.
+If you stop your containers, the packages that were installed will not exist when you restart the container.
+Instead run the ```./start.sh ```
+under ```screen```.
+When the Hackathon is complete, stop the container.

 # How to stop Container
 When the Hackathon is complete.
 You can stop the container from running.

 To see all containers running, type in command line ```docker ps```

 To stop containers run  ```docker stop <CONTAINER ID>```